ms32035/airflow-multirepo-deploy/Readme.md

 ## Installation

 1) Install `gitpython` in your Airflow webserver
-2) Copy `multirepo-deploy-plugin` to Airflow plugins folder
+2) Clone this repo inside Airflow plugins folder
 3) Configure your webserver to enable `git pull` on your DAGs repo (ssh keys, etc.)

 ## Usage

-Clone your repos to the airflow DAGs folder.
+Clone your dag repos to the airflow DAGs folder.

 ### Airflow helm chart